Status

 Show More

 of mushrooms springing up in most of the forest paintings.
 The tree - the Heart of the World - was, simply, perfect.
 Trees have always been and, I suspect, will always be wondrous beings for me.
 Perhaps that's why I so enjoy fairy tales featuring enchanted woods and forests.
 I also enjoyed the fairy tale itself, which I interpreted to warn against the dangers of losing focus.
-Children would most likely see it as a lesson in obedience and ignoring temptation.5 stars
+Children would most likely see it as a lesson in obedience and ignoring temptation.

 Show Less